-Apart from our response to the Covid-19 virus as detailed on page 10, there have been no significant events affecting the company since the year end.
+There have been no significant events affecting the company since the year end.

 Statement on relevant audit information

 In accordance with Section 330 of the Companies Act 2014, so far as each person who was a director at the date of approval of this report is aware, there is no relevant audit information, being information needed by the auditor in connection with preparing its report, of which the auditor is unaware.
 Having made enquiries of fellow directors and the company's auditors, each director has taken all steps they are able to take as director in order to make themselves aware of any relevant audit information and to establish that the auditor is aware of the information.